Masala Milk Recipe (Masala Doodh)

 Pepper and nutmeg add a slight hint of spiciness that complements the beautiful flavor of cardamom and creamy milk.

-You can replace kewra essence with rose water (gulabjal) to change your taste.
+You can replace kewra essence with rose water (gulab jal) to adjust your taste.

 If you want to make the milk in Maharashtrian style, skip adding kewra essence.

-Add the following ingredients to a grinder.
+Step 1: Add the following ingredients to a blender or food processor.
 Grind to make a fine powder.

 - 1 tablespoon chironji